 Bargain Bin: Here are some items to consider in your quest to be a modern, 21st century homesteader.
 Of course the rule of thumb is always this: first purchase what you need to get by and later, as budget allows, add the extra items that will enhance and add dimension and depth to your gear.

-It’s All Too Much: An Easy Plan for Living a Richer Life with Less Stuff: This little $10 book, is what got me started in removing the excess clutter from my life.
-Since then I have ready many books by Peter Walsh and they are all an easy read and a most excellent source for motivation to get over the “too-much-ness” syndrome that we all seem to suffer.
+It’s All Too Much: An Easy Plan for Living a Richer Life with Less Stuff: Since then I have ready many books by Peter Walsh and they are all an easy read and a most excellent source for motivation to get over the “too-much-ness” syndrome that we all seem to suffer.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from burgers, to bacon and eggs, to biscuits.
 Be sure to select the Value pack Skillet with Silicone Handle which is less money and a better deal.